ibm-cloud-docs/appid/pre-sign-in.md

 Check out the following table to see which type of identity information that you can use.

 <table>
+  <caption>Table 1.
+Types of identity information that can be used with each provider</caption>
   <thead>
     <tr>
       <th>Identity provider</th>